GPU-Accelerated X-ray Pulse Profile Modeling: Discussion and conclusion

 Our CPU implementation uses IEEE~754 double-precision floating-point numbers (64-bit, FP64), whereas the current GPU implementation on an RTX~4080 employs single precision (32-bit, FP32) for all computations.
 Because our forward model involves no long time integration, cumulative round-off error is limited; moreover, we adopt numerically stable formulations to control FP32 error.
 In the current benchmarks at matched resolution, the FP32 GPU results are indistinguishable from the FP64 CPU results, indicating that FP32 is adequate for our present configuration.
 From an engineering perspective, enabling FP64 in our GPU codebase is straightforward.
 Users who run this code on scientific GPU clusters may optionally switch to FP64 to improve numerical precision.

-\section{Discussion and Conclusion}
+\section{Discussion and conclusion}

-This work presents a GPU-accelerated X-ray pulse-profile modeling (PPM) codebase that directly addresses the typical accuracy-speed trade-off in current analyses.
-We first outline the theoretical framework of pulse-profile forward modeling, rigorously verifying and deriving all formulas essential to PPM forward computation (with more details in Appendices~\ref{AppendixA:doppler}-\ref{AppendixC:flux_formula}).
+This work presents a GPU-accelerated X-ray pulse profile modeling (PPM) codebase that directly addresses the typical accuracy-speed trade-off in current analyses.
+We first outline the theoretical framework of pulse profile forward modeling, rigorously verifying and deriving all formulas essential to PPM forward computation (with more details in Appendices~\ref{AppendixA:doppler}-\ref{AppendixC:flux_formula}).
 We then provide a detailed computational recipe for both CPU and GPU implementations and clearly document the porting of the CPU code to the GPU to maximize reproducibility.

-We verified our implementation by first reproducing the theoretical light-curve benchmarks of \citet{Bogdanov_19}, demonstrating accurate computation of light curves for specified spacetimes and hotspot geometries under the oblate-Schwarzschild (OS) approximation.
+We verified our implementation by first reproducing the theoretical light-curve benchmarks of \citet{Bogdanov_19}, demonstrating accurate computation of light curves for specified spacetime and hotspot geometries under the oblate-Schwarzschild (OS) approximation.
 The Schwarzschild\,+\,Doppler (S+D) approximation is also supported, although OS remains our default production setting.

-We further examine a commonly ignored source of bias that arises when moving from theoretical benchmarks to models with realistic atmospheres.
-Because of the current structure of the widely used NSX model, several codebases interpolate within these precomputed neutron-star atmosphere lookup tables using high-order polynomial interpolation.
+We further examined a commonly ignored source of sytematic error that arises when moving from theoretical benchmarks to models with realistic atmospheres.
+Because of the current structure of the widely used NSX model, several codebases interpolated within these precomputed neutron-star atmosphere lookup tables using high-order polynomial interpolation.
 Using two representative viewing-geometry test cases, we demonstrate that cubic Lagrange interpolation can produce significant overshoot, yielding unphysical negative specific intensities.
-A mitigation is to clip these negative values to zero.
-However, in the test cases presented here, both strategies, cubic Lagrange interpolation with or without clipping, can lead to severe underestimation of the total photon flux at many rotational phases, particularly in the soft X-ray band.
+One approach to mitigation is to clip these negative values to zero.
+However, in the test cases presented here, both strategies (cubic Lagrange interpolation with or without clipping) can lead to underestimation of the total photon flux at many rotational phases, particularly in the soft X-ray band, depending on implementation.
+Preliminary X-PSI tests indicate smaller negative flux values (T. Salmi, priv. comm.) and the phase–energy locations of any deficits may differ across implementations.